 “For this reason Aristotle, Metaphy.
 Viii (Did.
 Vii, 3), compares the species of things to numbers, which differ in species by the addition or subtraction of unity.
 And (De Anima ii, 3) he compares the various souls to the species of figures, one of which contains another; as a pentagon contains and exceeds a tetragon” (Aquinas, Summa, Q. 76, A. 3).”

-So man’s quiddity of an oak tree, a real attempt at understanding it, contains a good portion of the form perceived, but not the true whole of the form.
+So the passio animae in a man, based on an oak tree, a real attempt at understanding it, contains a good portion of the form perceived, but maybe not the true whole of the form.

 If you made it this far, congratulations.
 You’ve only a bit farther to go.